A Scalable Pipeline for Enabling Non-Verbal Speech Generation and Understanding: NonVerbalSpeech-38K Pipeline

 In this step, each non-verbal segment is matched with the nearest speech region obtained during preprocessing.
 The pseudocode for identifying the nearest speech region is provided in Algorithm~\ref{alg:nearest_speech}.

 To support non-verbal speech generation and understanding, it is necessary to integrate the textual content with non-verbal tags.
-The related algorithm is shown in the pseudocode~\ref{lst:insert_tag}.
-It is worth noting that state-of-the-art ASR models—including Whisper-large-v3~\cite{radford2023robust} and Paraformer-zh~\cite{gao2022paraformer}—offer word-level timestamps.
+The related algorithm is presented in Algorithm~\ref{alg:insert_tag}, which implements the timestamp-based ordering (TBO) method.
+It is worth noting that state-of-the-art ASR models—including Whisper-Large-V3~\cite{radford2023robust} and Paraformer-zh~\cite{gao2022paraformer}—offer word-level timestamps.
 In practice, however, we have observed that these timestamps exhibit varying degrees of misalignment, with Paraformer-zh showing particularly noticeable discrepancies.
 We try using forced alignment tools, such as Montreal Forced Aligner~\cite{mcauliffe2017montreal}, to improve alignment.
-But due to the high WER in the transcriptions, no significant improvement is achieved, in some cases, the results are even worse.
+However, due to insertion, substitution, and deletion errors in the transcriptions, no significant improvement is achieved; in some cases, the results are even worse.